Green Tea: 13 Scientific Reasons to Drink it Everyday

 Carving out a few minutes for a tea break might improve your heart health in significant ways.
 Here’s how:

-Lowers bad cholesterol: Green tea contains polyphenols called catechins, which have been shown to reduce LDL cholesterol.
-And that’s a good thing because high LDL cholesterol levels increase your risk of a heart attack.
+Helps to lower cholesterol: Green tea contains polyphenols called catechins, which have been shown to reduce LDL cholesterol.
+And that’s a good thing because high LDL cholesterol levels increase the risk factors that can lead to a heart attack.

 - Regulates blood pressure: In a meta-analysis of 13 studies about the effects of green tea on blood pressure, researchers concluded that green tea can significantly reduce both systolic and diastolic blood pressure.